T3kton/contractor/INSTALL.rst

 Install base os config::

   respkg -i contractor-os-base_0.0.respkg
+  respkg -i contractor-ubuntu-base_0.0.respkg

 Now to enable plugins::

-  respkg contractor-plugins-manual
+  respkg -i contractor-plugins-manual_0.0.respkg

 if you are using vcenter::

-  respkg contractor-plugins-vcenter
+  respkg -i contractor-plugins-vcenter_0.0.respkg

 if you are using virtualbox::

-  respkg contractor-plugins-virtualbox
+  respkg -i contractor-plugins-virtualbox_0.0.respkg

 do manual plugin again so it can cross link to the other plugins::

-  respkg contractor-plugins-manual
+  respkg -i contractor-plugins-manual_0.0.respkg

 Now to setup some base info, and configure bind::